Travel Guide Customize Your Trip

 Health & Fitness

-Nepal mad honey hunting tour is a short and easy tour so anybody can go for it.
-Actually, it is best for families with children and first-time trekkers with limited time.
-During the hike, we just need to walk at medium altitudes (800 m-2500 m) but you must have a normal health condition and average physical fitness. the alternate way there are transport facilities also so if you have any problem you can take a drive back to Kathmandu.
+Nepal’s honey-hunting tour is short and easy so anybody can do it.
+It is best for families with children and first-time trekkers with limited time.
+During the hike, we must walk at medium altitudes (800 m-2500 m).
+We need to have regular health conditions and average physical fitness.

 When is the best time for Nepal honey hunting?

 Mad Nepla Honey Hunting is not possible throughout the year.
 We can do the honey hunting in two seasons, late spring and late autumn.
 As a result, these are the times when you have the most chances to see the hunters at work.
-We run the tour 2 times a year, the best time for a Nepal mad honey hunting tour is in October/November and mid-April to May.
+We run the tour two times a year.

-The local people harvest their honey first during the summer (April to May) and second time during the Autumn (October o November).
-Therefore, You can do the trip only at a special time.
-However, hunting in autumn is more often done in low-altitude belts of the Annapurna region and other areas.
-If you wanted to see the high-altitude honey hunting it is in the spring and it is quite a long day’s trip.
+Yet, hunting in autumn is often done in low-altitude belts of the Annapurna region and other areas.
+If you want to see the high-altitude honey hunting, it is a long day’s trip in the spring.

 Most Asked Questions by Travellers

-Mad Honey comes from the pollen of certain rhododendron varieties and can find in the mountain range of Nepal.
-Compounds called grayanotoxins are found within the flowers of the plant and these compounds hop a ride on the bees and make their way into the honey.
-The Grayanotoxins have a euphoric, enlightening, psychoactive effect on the mind. and make a cheerful madness, hence the name “Mad Honey.
+Mad Honey comes from the pollen of certain rhododendron varieties.
+It grows in the mountain range of Nepal.
+Compounds called grayanotoxins are within the plant’s flowers.
+These compounds hop a ride on the bees and make their way into the honey.

 Mad Honey Nepal has various health benefits:

-• It is effective for joint problems, and sore muscles.
+• It is effective for joint problems and sore muscles.

-• Nutritional values we get from Mad Honey: Vitamins B1, B2, B3, B5, B6, Vitamin C, calcium, amino acid, etc.
+• Nutritional values from Mad Honey: Vitamins B1, B2, B3, B5, B6, Vitamin C, calcium, amino acid, etc.

 • Antioxidants that prevent your body from cell damage.